Novena to Our Mother of Perpetual Help: History

 The earliest existing novena to Our Mother of Perpetual Help was a booklet already in its third edition, and was published by the Bishop of Madrid, José María Cos y Macho, who granted his imprimatur in 1899.
 These were followed by re-printing in later years.

 In the United States, the first novena prayers were compiled by Reverend Joseph Chapoton, the Vice-provincial of Portland, Oregon.
 After his death in 1925, the laity added more prayers and hymns into the booklet.

-This perhaps was the main reason why for many years, there was no set of novena prayers designated for Perpetual Help.
-By research within the United States, numerous texts vary from the Perpetual Help novena used in Redemptorist centers in Portland, Brooklyn, Boston, Massachusetts, Pennsylvania, and Saint Louis, Missouri.
+This perhaps was the main reason why for many years, there were fixed novena prayers to Our Lady of Perpetual Help.
+By research within the United States, numerous texts varied from the Perpetual Help novena used in Redemptorist centers in Portland, Brooklyn, Boston, Massachusetts, Pennsylvania, and Saint Louis, Missouri.
 Several versions of the Novena were made and circulated from the now-closed St. Philomena's Church (Pittsburgh).
-One of these copies, dating from 1927, was brought to Manila in the Philippine Islands.
+One of these copies, dating to 1927, was brought to Manila in the Philippine Islands, then still a United States colony.

-The novena was originally designed for exclusive recitation by the presiding priest.
-After the Second Vatican Council, the laity were encouraged to participate more in religious activities, thus necessitating a revision of the prayers for uniform use by the laity.
-The new set of prayers was used in Baclaran Church and became widespread in various Filipino congregations.
+The novena prayers were originally designed to be recitation only by the presiding priest.
+After the Second Vatican Council, the laity were encouraged to participate more in religious activities, necessitating a revised, uniform text for the congregation.
+This new set of prayers was used in Baclaran Church and spread among Filipino congregations.

-The specific acts of Benediction and Exposition of the Blessed Sacrament during the novena service, however, remain the exclusive domain of the presiding priest.
+The specific acts of Benediction and Exposition of the Blessed Sacrament during the novena service, as per Canon law, have remained the exclusive domain of the presiding priest.

 Revision

-During the pontificate of Pope Paul VI, a foreword on the indulgences for the novena was attached, including instructions citing the Sacrosanctum Concilium (#13) to:
+During the reign of Pope Paul VI, a foreword on the indulgences for the novena was attached, including instructions citing Sacrosanctum Concilium (#13) to: